zulip/zulip/docs/testing-with-django.md

 Shakesepeare characters, and they are part of the "zulip.com" realm.

 Generally, you will also do some explicit data setup of your own.
-Here are a couple useful methods in AuthedTestCase:
+Here are a couple useful methods in ZulipTestCase:

 - common_subscribe_to_streams
 - send_message